berniegach/socoles-grader/README.md

 ## 🐳 Docker Quick Start

 This is the easiest way to get SOCOLES up and running, with PostgreSQL, backend, and frontend all in Docker containers.
-Make sure you have Dcoker installed.
+Make sure you have Docker installed.

 ### 1. Clone the repo
 ```bash